 Wanting to create more space in your simple kitchen to give it a bigger feel?
 These simple kitchen ideas will help.
 If you are renovating your small “can’t-swing- a-cat-in-it” kitchen and are not able to add or move walls, you need to take some design advice that will help you in establishing a bolder and more impactful look.
+Some people decide to try and achieve this look through building their own kitchen cabinets.
+Creating that bolder look by deciding to buy a stainless steel flat bar and create bolder cabinet door handles.
+There are a bunch of different ways to achieve this bolder look.
 Most of all, though, a look that looks big.

 They are fairly simple tips and nothing too drastic on your purse strings.
 I recall when my husband and I first moved in together he took one look at the kitchen which to me looked like a shoe box and regaled – “Perfect.
 Only one cook and bottle washer in this kitchen at one time and clearly it is not going to be me!”
 That is so not the case today and we are constantly reminded that no matter what the size or shape of the home, the kitchen is still one of the most important rooms in the house.
 In my dealings with small space design, the kitchen is the focal point of a home!
 And will be for a long time to come.
 Within all these tips, I am starting with a clean palate and suggesting that you focus on using lighter colours.
 Before you do anything then, select a group of complimentary hues that are, what I refer to, as MILD.
 Neutral is too bland for me.
 Mild allows you to feel the space and be happy in it.
 This does not mean you can’t have a bright red fridge or yellow bar stools, it means that the feel of the surround is calm and peaceful.
 A mild colour palette will open up the space and visually add dimension and light.
 I recently was involved in a pink-hued kitchen.
 Wow – it turned out to be fabulous!
 Who would have thought about doing this a few years ago?